anurag-inias/anurag-inias.github.io/docs/practice/backtracking/about.md

 !!! tip

     **Always cleanup after yourself**. <br> That is, if some value $X$ is added to the partial solution during the recursive call, then it must be removed before that recursive call returns.

+## Handling duplicates

+Consider the problem [**Find ways to calculate a target from elements of the specified array**](10-find-ways-calculate-target-elements-array.md).
+Or even something as simple as listing all the permutations of a string.

+Here we run into the issue of coming up with duplicate outputs over and over.
+We can handle this by using `index` of the element instead of `element` itself.